Social media marketing (SMM)

 Related terms

-- Search engine optimization (SEO): the organic-search counterpart to organic social.
+- Search engine optimization (SEO): the organic-search sister channel that pairs well with SMM for compounding demand.

-- Customer relationship management (CRM): where social-sourced leads land for nurture.
+- Customer relationship management (CRM): the system where social leads and community signals convert into pipeline.

 FAQ